bitfox-git/hackernewspaper/README.md

 ## Credits
 Praise and credits for [Kale Davis](http://www.kaledavis.com), as he is doing all the hard work of handpicking/organizing the articles each week.
 If you like this hacker**news***paper*, please also subscribe to the original hacker**news**letter at [hackernewsletter.com](https://hackernewsletter.com)!
+Disclaimer: Hackernewsletter and Hackernewspaper are not affiliated with Y Combinator in any way.

 ## Want to help?
 I'm not a Latex expert.
 And there are also a lot of nice to have refinements to think of: